 The Master of Science degree requires a minimum of 38 units of graduate-level course work.
-The required courses are designed to provide students with a thorough background in the major theories and findings in their chosen emphasis (i.e., Program Development, Implementation, and Evaluation or Industrial/Organizational Psychology), including research methods and statistics in psychology.
+The required courses are designed to provide students with a thorough background in the major theories and findings in their chosen track (i.e., Program Evaluation or Industrial/Organizational Psychology), including research methods and statistics in psychology.

 Students should take advantage of their electives to effectively supplement the curriculum offered in the Applied Psychology program.
-Students in Industrial/Organizational Psychology may find courses in Business, Economics, Educational Technology, and Law particularly relevant for their elective.
-Students in the Program Development, Implementation, and Evaluation concentration have their choice of three electives, and are expected to use those electives to pursue a focused specialization.
+Students in Industrial/Organizational Psychology may find courses in Business, Economics, Educational Technology, and Statistics particularly relevant for their elective.
+Students in the Program Evaluation track have their choice of four electives, and are expected to use those electives to pursue a focused specialization.
 Relevant courses may be found in Social Work, Public Health, Education, and Public Administration.
 All students should consult with their major advisor to design a program of study that best matches their interests.
 The program of study must receive final approval from the Graduate Advisor.

 |PSY||600||Research Orientation||2 Units|

 |PSY||622||Seminar in Organizational Psychology||3 Units|

 |PSY||630||Seminar in Program Evaluation||3 Units|

 |PSY||721||Advanced Seminar in Personnel Psychology||3 Units|

 |PSY||722||Advanced Seminar in Organizational Psychology||3 Units|

 |Graduate Elective (with approval of program coordinator)||3 Units|